Uncertainty Sets for Image Classifiers using Conformal Prediction: Acknowledgements

 \section{Acknowledgements}

 A. A. was partially supported by the National Science Foundation Graduate Research Fellowship Program and a Berkeley Fellowship.
-We wish to thank John Cherian, Sasha Sax, Amit Kohli, Tete Xiao, Todd Chapman, Mariel Werner, Ilija Radosavovic, and Shiry Ginosar for giving feedback on an early version of this manuscript.
+We wish to thank John Cherian, Sasha Sax, Amit Kohli, Tete Xiao, Todd Chapman, Mariel Werner, Ilija Radosavovic, Shiry Ginosar, Tia Miceli, and Tiago Miguel Saldanha Salvador for giving feedback on an early version of this manuscript.
 We used \texttt{Hydra}~\citep{hydra} and \texttt{PyTorch}~\citep{torchvision} in our development.
 This material is based upon work supported in part by the Army Research Office under contract/grant number W911NF-16-1-0368.